cdaein/posting/README.md

 ## Supported Platforms

 - Mastodon
+  - Getting API Key is as simple as going to your Preferences > Developement.
+Create a New Application with read/write access.
+Then, copy the Access Token.
 - ~~Instagram~~
   - IG API doesn't work as I expect it to.
 - Threads
   - Threads API uses `curl` to download media files so Posting uses Firebase Storage to create public URLs.
 If posting is sucessful, the temporary file is deleted from Firebase.
 Free tier should be good enough.
 - Twitter
+  - Free Developer account is good enough for posting text and media tweets.

 ## Disclaimer